amylmoriarty/User-Centric-Frontend-Development-Milestone-Project/README.md

 This site was continiously tested manually with each new piece of functionality in browser dev tools for compatibility and responsiveness.

+I tested each of the navbar links to ensure they direct you to the correct page.
+I tested each of the social media links in the footer to ensure they direct you to the correct site while also opening in a new tab.
+I tested the links in the footer for the contact details to ensure they direct you to your email or phone client.
+I tested each input in the contact form to ensure they werent submmitting unless filled in correctly.
+I tested each of the inputs in the registration form paying particular attention to the phone number input, this will only allow you to submit with an 11 digit number  inputted.
+I tested the navbar in dev tools on multiple browsers to ensure it displayed correctly and was fully responsive.

+I validated my HTML with https://validator.w3.org/ for each page and recieved no errors.
+I validated my css with https://jigsaw.w3.org/css-validator/validator and recieved no errors.

 ## Deployment